Cynnexis/Shield/README.md

 Valentin Berger <[valentin.berger38@gmail.com](mailto:valentin.berger38@gmail.com)>

 ### Note:
-As a french developper who try to learn english, I think there is a LOT of mistake in those texts (also in the source code).
+As a french student who try to learn english, I think there is a LOT of mistake in those texts (also in the source code).
 So, you're welcome to warn me about it if you find one of them.
 Just let me know ;)